-These changes perhaps give the house a more turn of the century The original windows are still ides of the house.
-Th ble-hung, with four panes, plu surrounds and wooden lugsill
+look.
+The original windows are still

+contained on the north and south sides of the house.
+They are dou ble-hung, with four panes, plain surrounds and wooden lugsills.

 York Cottage 284 COLLEGE STREET

 This house was built by merchant William York and his wife Margaret McGuire, who had at least seven children.
 The York family, one of the few recorded black families of middle-class status in Cobourg at the time, lived in the same house for over 80 years.
 Their bath house and shaving parlor business on King Street later became a first-class tobacconist shop.
 In 1878, the Cobourg Sentinel carried their advertisement: "York's New Barber Shop & Bath Rooms! - These elegant rooms are now open to visitors at the following pries viz. = Single Bath \$0.20 Seven Baths \$1.00 Barber Fares - Twelve Shaves 50c Hair Cutting 15c Shampooing 15c".